STUN GUN VS TASER

 Trying to perfectly shoot your intended target in a stressful situation is hard.
 That’s a given.
 But it’s important that when using a Taser, you take the time to practice your aim like you would a lethal gun.

-Needs to have gas cartridge changed out every time it’s shot.
+Needs to have the gas cartridge changed out every time it’s shot.

 Another big downside to the Taser, the gas cartridge inside the Taser that helps the two prongs to shoot has to be changed out every time the Taser is used.